gentoo-root/telegram-tracker/README.md

     =2018-01-19 @ 01:46:39: User went offline after being online for short time.

 = means that the time is exact as returned by the Telegram server, and ~ means that the time is measured locally and can be inexact.
+By default the times are saved to a file called `trackerLogs.txt` along with being printed to `STDOUT`.

 How to run
 ----------